MossyStone/JSCHackathon2023/README.md

   - Table games are those played where the participants are seated, and the table is used as a surface.
 (Card games, monopoly, and scrabble are terrestrial examples.)
   - Traditional video games are not included in this activity.
 In general, if a crew member could play the game in a single player mode alone in their crew quarters that game falls outside the scope of this exercise.
   - Avoid the use of existing games and attempt to come up with new game ideas.

+Requirements:
+- 36 games mininum with a break down of
+  - 24+ Physical Games
+  - 8+ Table Games
+  - 4+ Other Category gamese